u-blox/ubxlib/port/platform/common/automation/README.md

 [scripts/u_run_doxygen.py](./scripts/u_run_doxygen.py): run Doxygen to check that there are no documentation errors; called by `automation.test` PyInvoke task.

-[scripts/u_run_lint.py](u_run_lint.py): run a Lint check; called by called by `automation.test` PyInvoke task.
-NOTE: if you add a NEW DIRECTORY containing a PLATFORM INDEPENDENT `.c` or `.cpp` file anywhere in the `ubxlib` tree YOU MUST ALSO ADD it to the `LINT_DIRS` variable of this script.
-All the Lint error/warning/information messages available for GCC are included with the exception of those suppressed by the [ubxlib.lnt](/port/platform/lint/ubxlib.lnt) configuration file kept in the [port/platform/lint](/port/platform/lint) directory.
-To run Lint yourself you must install a GCC compiler and `flexelint`: read [u_run_lint.py](u_run_lint.py) to determine how to go about using the tools.
-A NOTE ON STUBS: by convention, any source file ending in `_stub.c` or  `_stub.cpp` is ommitted from checking; in order to check the stub files add the flag `U_CFG_LINT_USE_STUBS` to the instance being run: with this defined the stub files will be used and the file that is being stubbed will be omitted.
-For instance, with `U_CFG_LINT_USE_STUBS` defined `blah_stub.c` would replace `blah.c`.

 [scripts/u_run_static_size.py](./scripts/u_run_static_size.py): run a static check of code/RAM size; called by called by `automation.test` PyInvoke task.

 [scripts/u_run_no_floating_point.py](./scripts/u_run_no_floating_point.py): run a static size check without floating point support, checking that no floating point has crept in; called by [u_run.py](u_run.py).